 Outside influences and life experiences contribute to the values and beliefs we carry with us throughout our lives.
-In society today, there are any opportunities for youth to make the wrong choices or follow a leader who will lead them astray.
+In society today, there are many opportunities for youth to make the wrong choices or follow a leader who will lead them astray.
 While Scouting can't remove the obstacles in life, it teaches young people to face challenges, manage risks and overcome barriers — to grow up strong, resilient and wise.
 Today's youth need Scouting and Scouting needs you.
 Support what counts — character.

 Why the Investment in Character Campaign is Necessary